 Privacy has become all-important in the internet-fueled digital age that we live in.
 One of the best ways to make sure you're keeping your daily internet perusing private is to get a VPN, otherwise known as a Virtual Private Network software, to protect your anonymity while you browse.
 While these were originally created for people to access their business networks from home, VPNs have evolved far beyond what their makers intended for them.

 Short on time?
-Here’s a summary of the 3 best VPNs in 2020:
+Here’s a summary of the 3 best VPNs:

 What this sort of software does is connect your device to another server out there on the web, which then lets you browse the internet using that server's internet identity.
 That means that if you're in Toronto and the server you're using through your client is in, say, Paris, it will seem to the outsider that you're really browsing the web from France.

 When these software solutions first became mainstream, they were usually used by people on public Wi-Fi connections looking to protect themselves from potential snoopers.
 But in today's day and age, there are many more uses.
 These software clients can assist you in getting past geographic restrictions to stream audio or video on sites like Netflix or Hulu, help you maintain anonymity online if that's what you crave, and help defend your sensitive information from getting logged while torrenting or freely browsing the world wide web.

 Our Top 5 Picks For The Best VPN Canada

 Canada does not take cybersecurity lightly, with the government employing its best effort to enforce strict online laws to prevent hackers, terrorists, and fraudsters alike from making its citizens their victims.
 However, many people believe these laws infringe on their rights as private citizens, which is why, in recent times, digital security softwares have become incredibly popular extensions.